Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Discussion

 Regarding the actual implementation of the synthetic data approach for the IEB data, the initial results presented in this paper are encouraging enough to consider the approach as a realistic strategy for disseminating the data.
-Still, several problems need to be tackled before the approach can be used in practice: The set of variables will have to be expanded to satisfy user needs (the original data contain more than 50 variables).
-In this case it might no longer be sufficient to only protect the geographical information.
-In principal, the synthesis approach could easily be extended by simply synthesizing additional variables as illustrated in Section \ref{do_more}.
-For example, if income information would be included on the original scale and not discretized, regression trees could be used to protect the detailed income information (see \citet{Reiter2005CART} for details).
-However, modeling some of the variables included in the IEB, such as beginning and ending date of each employment spell is a challenging task.
-Furthermore, the exact geocodes are not only available for the place of living but also for the place of work.
-Providing access to both geocodes would allow addressing many additional research questions for example regarding commuting behaviour.
-The synthesis methods would have to be adapted in this case to deal with this additional information.
-Simply fitting classification trees using the place of living as an additional predictor when synthesizing the place of work will not be an option given the amount of detail contained in the former.
-At the same time releasing both geocodes will substantially increase the risk of disclosure.
-Addressing all these issues will be an interesting area of future research.
-Whether the synthesizer should be extended first to address all these problems or whether a substantially reduced subset of variables should be released at this stage currently still needs to be decided.
+Still, several problems need to be tackled before the approach can be used in practice: First, the set of variables will have to be expanded to satisfy user needs (the original data contain more than 50 variables).
+In this case, it might no longer be sufficient to protect the geographical information alone.
+In principle, the synthesis approach could easily be extended by simply synthesizing additional variables, as illustrated in Section \ref{do_more}.
+However, modeling some of the variables included in the IEB, such as dates when each spell of employment begins and ends, is a challenging task.
+Furthermore, the exact geocodes are not only available for the place of residence but also for the place of work.
+Providing access to both geocodes would allow many additional research questions to be addressed, for example, regarding commuting behavior.
+In this case, the synthesis methods would have to be adapted to deal with this additional information.
+Simply fitting classification trees using the place of residence as an additional predictor when synthesizing the place of work will not be an option given the amount of detail contained in the former.
+At the same time, releasing both geocodes will substantially increase the risk of disclosure.
+Addressing these issues will be an interesting area of future research.
+Whether the synthesizer should be extended first to address all these problems, or whether a reduced subset of variables should be released at this stage, currently remains a matter of debate.